All Episodes

 They said that they implemented over 400 bug fixes, he said.

-Now, when you recode the application to fix these 400 bugs, and they were rushing this out the door to get that site at least so it can work a little bit.
+Now, when you recode the application to fix these 400 bugs, and they were rushing this out the door to get that site at least so it can work a little bit, you're introducing more security flaws as you go along with it because you don't even check the code.

-I'm a little bit more skeptical now, and I would still definitely advise people to not use the website, because it's definitely something I don't believe is secure, and neither did the four people that testified in front of Congress, says Mr. Kennedy.
+I'm a little bit more skeptical now, and I would still definitely advise people to not use the website because it's definitely something I don't believe is secure, and neither did the four people that testified in front of Congress, says Mr. Kennedy.

 I think there's some major security concerns around privacy and information, and they haven't even come close to being addressed, and they won't be in the short term.